Starts in:

 Before you start, make sure your frontend and backend projects are running.

-The following steps take place upon running npm test
+The following steps take place upon running npm test in terminal:

-folder get tested. - Any changes to screenshots are saved.
+4. Any changes to screenshots are saved.

 However, this command runs all tests, and you will most likely want to run a single test most of the time.
 Insert the relative file path to the end of the same command for that.